 When you were a kid, you probably begged your parents to let you have cookies before you had dinner, right?
 You wanted the sweets before you ate your vegetables.

-Now that you’re running marketing for an indie food or wellness brand, you still want the good stuff (cool-looking, trendy identity, and packaging) before you’ve had the good-for-you stuff (business strategy).
+Now that you’re running marketing for a food, beverage or wellness brand, you want the good stuff (cool-looking, trendy identity, and packaging) before you’ve had the good-for-you stuff (business strategy).

 We’ll be the grown-ups here and tell you: No design until you’ve done the strategy first.